Skip to content

 Definition of Material Management

-Materials management is an important component of the supply chain system.
-Without it, the supply chain will break down and give room for bottlenecks.
-Materials management is a process to control and manage materials in an organisation.
-So, the objective of the material management system is to guarantee that the appropriate materials are available at the right time and in correct quantities, to facilitate the production process and satisfy customer requirements.
+Materials management is a process of planning and controlling materials to ensure they are readily available when required.
+Effective material management ensures efficient production, minimizes waste and reduces sourcing and handling costs.
+The objective of the material management system is to guarantee that the appropriate materials are available at the right time and in correct quantities, to facilitate the production process and satisfy customer requirements.

 Let us learn some key aspects of materials management —